-There are several forces that are working against the establishment of Vedanta University.
+In addition, there are several other forces that are working against the establishment of Vedanta University.

 - 1. There are political parties that are in principle opposed to large land acquisition and "corporates". - 2.
-There is a large group of people who are opposed to anything "Vedanta". - 3.
-Congress would like to do a come back in Odisha and without an available clean leader of the stature of Odisha Chief Minister Naveen Patnaik it (Congress) is desperate to taint Naveen Patnaik so that he loses his shine. - 4.
+There is a group of people who are opposed to anything "Vedanta". - 3.
+Congress would like to do a come back in Odisha and one of its (Congress) modus operandi is to taint Naveen Patnaik so that he loses his shine. - 4.
 BJP is mad at Naveen Patnaik for parting ways with them before the last election in 2009.
 They want to embroil Naveen Patnaik in some controversy or other. - 5.
-A large body of main stream journalists are opposed to what they perceive as "blind industrialization" in Odisha and hence they oppose "pet" projects pushed by Naveen Patnaik. - 6.
-There are individuals who hope to revive their political career by opposing this. - 7.
+There are individuals who hope to revive their political career by opposing this. - 6.
 There is rumor that bosses of some private institutions in Odisha are opposed to Vedanta University as they are afraid of competition from Vedanta University.